Efua Dorkenoo: Honours and recognition

 In 1994, Dorkenoo was appointed an Officer of the Order of the British Empire.
 In 2000, she and Gloria Steinem received Equality Now's international human rights award.
 In 2012, she was made honorary senior research fellow in the School of Health Sciences at City University London, and in 2013 she was named one of the BBC's 100 Women.

 Dorkenoo's Cutting the Rose: Female Genital Mutilation (1994) was selected by an international jury in 2002 as one of "Africa's 100 Best Books of the 20th Century".

-Dorkenoo died of cancer in London at the age of 65 on 18 October 2014, survived by her husband Freddie Green, her sons Kobina and Ebow, and her stepchildren.
+Dorkenoo died of cancer in London at the age of 65 on 18 October 2014.